alanng10/class-lang/Docue/Article/Single/a.md

 ArrayTypeName represents array of int or struct type name.
 ArrayTypeName has syntax that is TypeName followed by exponent sign.
 The TypeName can be either IntTypeName or StructTypeName.

+Struct fields or local vars that are arrays, are 1 dimensional arrays.